Sitecore/Sitecore.Demo.Edge/docs/projects/tv.md

 ## Prerequisites

+Ensure you have installed and followed the [global prerequisites](../prerequisites.md).

 In an elevated PowerShell terminal:

 1. Navigate to the tv folder: `cd .\tv`
 2. Install NodeJs packages from NPM: `npm install`

 ## Running the TV

+Ensure you have run the [prerequisites](#Prerequisites) above.

 In an elevated PowerShell terminal: